stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 #### **Cost:** 20 Character Points<br>**Prerequisite:** Calm in the Storm
 When you fall, reduce any falling damage that you take by an amount equal to five times your number of monk talents.

-Additionally, your unarmoured speed bonus increass to 20 feet and you gain the ability to move along vertical surfaces and across liquids on your turn without falling during your move.
+Additionally, your unarmoured speed bonus increases to 20 feet and you gain the ability to move along vertical surfaces and across liquids on your turn without falling during your move.

 ### Purity of Body